SMukhopCE/River-and-Infrastructure-Connectivity-Network-toolkit/README.md

 Please see "vignettes/dataprep_CRB.Rmd" for input data preparation.
 The input data already is available as a part of RICON dataset for Colorado River Basin.

-Using the following steps one can reproduce the River and Infrastructure Connectivity Network (RICON) dataset for Colorado River Basin :
+Using the following steps one can reproduce the River and Infrastructure Connectivity Network (RICON) dataset for the Colorado River Basin :

 ## Download RICON data :